ARE SOUTH ASIANS PREDISPOSED TO HEART DISEASE, HEART ATTACKS AND DIABETES?

 Faulty fat metabolism in South Asians is characteristic of the following cholesterol markers[6]:

-• LDL cholesterol levels are typically seen to be higher or equitable to that of other ethnicities.
+- LDL cholesterol levels are typically seen to be higher or equal to those of other ethnicities.

-• ApoB Lipoprotein levels are also higher in South Asians with dyslipidemia.
-ApoB is a structural component of fatty membranes that help to transport cholesterol and triglycerides.
+- ApoB Lipoprotein levels are also higher in South Asians with dyslipidemia.
+ApoB is a structural component of fatty membranes that helps transport cholesterol and triglycerides.
 It is also a known requirement for crossing the cell membrane and depositing cholesterol into cells.
 [8]

 South Asian SNPs Lower ApoA-1.
 Three gene deviations (SNPs) coding for ApoA-1 lipoproteins were found to be related to South Asian dyslipidemia, namely C655T, C756T, and C1001T.
 These are correlated with decreased production of ApoA-1 in South Asians[9] and appear to be a common ancestral trend.
 While data about these SNPs is scarce, C655T (also known as T13254C[10]) codes for blood platelet receptors and is associated with an increased risk of premature heart attack.[11]